Smash Mouth to play Upstate NY concert with new lead singer - NewsBreak

 Related

-Singer-songwriter Ray LaMontagne is coming to Central New York this fall.
+Singer-songwriter Ray LaMontagne is coming to Upstate New York this fall.
 The Grammy-winning voice behind hits “You Are the Best Thing” and “Trouble” will perform at The Oncenter Crouse Hinds Theater in Syracuse on Wednesday, Nov.
-2. Special guest Lily Meola will open the show at 7 p.m.
+2, plus Shea’s Performing Arts Center in Buffalo on Nov.
+5 and Proctor’s Theatre in Schenectady on Nov.
+6. Special guest Lily Meola will open all three shows at 7 p.m.

 No shoes?
 Kenny Chesney’s real brand is fun (Syracuse concert review, photos)